 Ichikoh Group Code of Conduct shall be implemented and each Director shall take initiative in complying with such Code.
-In addition, awareness of the compliance with laws and the Articles of Incorporation by the Directors shall be enhanced through training of Directors and regular report from Compliance CSR Committee at the Board of Directors meetings, .
+In addition, the Conflict of Interest Committee shall investigate transactions between the Parent Company and report the result to the Board of Directors.
+And also, awareness of the compliance with laws and the Articles of Incorporation by the Directors shall be enhanced through training of Directors and regular report from Compliance CSR Committee at the Board of Directors meetings.